vishawamdatta/Data_analytics_FisherIris_Dataset/README.md

-an attempt to explain the misclassification was done by employing PCA and when reduced to 3 dimensions , the closeness of the different samples when plotted explained why k means didn’t show a good precision or recall, because it forms spherical clusters
+an attempt to explain the misclassification was done by employing PCA and when reduced to 3 dimensions , the closeness of the different samples when plotted explained why k means didn’t show a good precision or recall.\
+A document containing detailed analysis , results and inferences is also attached along with the source code.\